 The cruise ship

-I don’t know if you have also felt this but when you are at a completely new place, your brain becomes super aware of the surroundings.
+I don’t know if you have felt this: when you are at a completely new place, your brain becomes super aware of the surroundings.
 Evolution?
 Maybe..
 But it starts collecting and processing the data recorded by the senses at a rapid place.
 When the ship pulled in the sleepy port of Trelleborg, the same thing happened with me.
 Clear, bright blue skies.
 Oh wow, it looks different.
 Beautiful!
 So calm.
 Cold.
 COLD!
 It smells incredible!

 It indeed smelled like an exquisite bottle of home fragrance for the entire length of the Sweden trip.